 This information sheet looks at the main jobs a Secretary usually does.
-There are separate information sheets on Setting the Agenda, Chairing a meeting and The Treasurer's Role.
+There are separate information sheets on Roles of officers, Taking minutes, The Agenda, Chairing a meeting and Role of the Treasurer.

 What does the Secretary do?

 The exact work of the Secretary will vary from organisation to organisation.
 It is worth having a discussion in your group to agree what the responsibilities of all the Management Committee members should be.